Siegallab/PIE/docs/source/full_experiment.rst

 In experiments in which fluorescence data is collected alonside brightfield/phase contrast data, additional parameters must be provided in order for PIE to process the fluorescence data; note that all the default parameters here are empty, which results in a default of no fluorescence analysis being performed:

-.. csv-table:: Fluorescence Parameters
+.. csv-filter:: Required Setup File Parameters
-   :file: _static/setup_tables/fluor_params.csv
+   :file: ../../PIE_data/param_descriptions.csv
-   :widths: 25, 10, 65
+   :included_cols: 0,2
+   :widths: 1, 3
+   :include: {1: 'fluor'}
    :width: 100%
    :header-rows: 1
    :stub-columns: 1